igormedeiros/igormedeiros/README.md

 - 👋 Hi, I’m @igormedeiros
-- 👀 I’m interested in AI and RPA
+- 👀 I’m interested in GenAI
-- 🌱 I’m currently working on Python RPA, Arduino and machine learning
+- 🌱 I’m currently working on GenAI
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m looking to collaborate on GenAI projects
 - 📫 How to reach me dev@igormedeiros.com.br
 - 🌍 igormedeiros.com.br